Bowes Reed

-Bowes Reed (November 1740 - July 20, 1794) was a Revolutionary officer, politician, and public servant from New Jersey.
+Bowes Reed (November 1740 - July 20, 1794) was an American Revolutionary War officer, politician, and public servant from New Jersey.
 He was the brother of Joseph Reed, a member of the Continental Congress and President of the Supreme Executive Council of Pennsylvania (equivalent to Governor).

 Early life and career

 Reed was born in November 1740 in Trenton, New Jersey (then part of Hunterdon County) to Andrew Reed, a shopkeeper and merchant, and Theodosia Bowes.
 In 1767, he was appointed surrogate of Hunterdon County, and he later resided in Burlington.
 In 1773, he was licensed as an attorney-at-law, but he never became a counsellor.

 Career

 In June 1776, at the beginning of the American Revolution, the Provincial Congress of New Jersey appointed Reed Lieutenant Colonel of the battalion to be raised in Gloucester, Salem, Cumberland and Burlington counties.
 One of his duties was the guarding of William Franklin, the last Colonial Governor of New Jersey, who had been taken prisoner.
 In September 1776, he was commissioned Colonel of the First Regiment of Burlington, resigning in March 1778.

 Reed served in a number of other capacities during the Revolution.
 He was appointed Clerk of the Supreme Court of New Jersey in 1776, and he served as a Justice of the Peace of Burlington County from 1777 to 1779.
 In 1778, he was named Deputy Secretary of State of New Jersey, and later that year, upon the resignation of Charles Pettit (the husband of Reed's sister Sarah), he was elevated to the position of Secretary of State.

 Reed continued as Secretary of State after the War, serving until his death in 1794.
 In 1784, the New Jersey Legislature appointed him Mayor of Burlington, New Jersey.
 He was reappointed in 1789 and served until his death.